Ixrec/NineSolsArchipelagoRandomizer/README.md

 "If Apeman Facility (Monitoring) was not your first root node, then that node will be automatically unlocked when you enter AF(M), because the upper part of AF(M) is unreachable without it."

+"The large spike ball in Grotto (East) will never land in Grotto (Entry) in this randomizer, since it would block critical paths if we let it."

 "This randomizer doesn't touch the items that are only reachable after the \"Point of no Return\", or after giving Shennong all poisons.
 You're free to replay that content or ignore it."

 </details>